Zhangeldi123/Tandau/README.md

 ## Database Models
 1. **Users:** Custom user model with email as the unique identifier
-2. **Question_Category:** Category of each question like Math,Physics,Chemistry etc.
+2. **Question_Category:** Category of each question like Math, Physics, Chemistry etc.
 3. **Questions:** MCQ question with description, difficulty level, correctness and category
 4. **Choices:** Multiple options for each question is stored with the correct answer
 5. **UserSolution:** Stores user submission history with his answer and time taken